Faculty & Staff

 Biography

 Kelly P. Massey, Ph.D.
 EP-C, CMES, AASDN-NS completed her graduate work at Georgia State University in Exercise Physiology and Sport Science.
-She began at Georgia College in 2010 and is currently an Associate Professor of Exercise Science.
-She is very active in undergraduate research and oversees the School of Health and Human Performance Scholars (SHHPS) research program.
-She is a Division of Health Sciences councilor for the Council on Undergraduate Research (CUR), a chair for the The Global Undergraduate Awards, and the Editor-in-Chief for the Undergraduate Research journal.
+She is very active in undergraduate research and oversees the Scholars of Health and Human Performance Studies (SHHPS) research program.
+She is a Health Sciences Division representative for the Council on Undergraduate Research (CUR), a division chair for the Global Undergraduate Awards, and the Editor-in-Chief/Managing Editor for the Undergraduate Research journal.
 Her research interests include cardiac rehabilitation, metabolism/energy balance studies, and nutrition interventions and ergogenic aids.
-She has served for the past seven years on the American College of Sports Medicine (ACSM) Strategic Health Initiative – Women, Sports, & Physical Activity committee where she promotes cardiac rehabilitation programs for women.
+She has served for the past nine years on the American College of Sports Medicine (ACSM) Strategic Health Initiative – Women, Sports, & Physical Activity committee where she promotes cardiac rehabilitation programs and other health initiatives for women.
 In 2014, she was awarded the Outstanding Teaching Recognition award for the College of Health Sciences and the Excellence in Scholarship of Teaching & Creative Endeavors award in 2017.

 Image